devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - You can follow me on [facebook](https://www.facebook.com/sai.dev.92317) and [telegram](https://t.me/Pappusaidev) or mail me-> saidev949@gmail.com

- Inform me, If there is any error / spelling mistake in the Installtion or any where...
+ Inform me, If there is any error / spelling mistake in the Installation or any where...
 Thanks to the OpenCore Team,Olarila team, SAITEJA for testing, all the hackintosh guides,and me ofcourse.